laxitshahi/social-goals/README.md

 ## Demo Link: https://soci-al.herokuapp.com/

-- Note: The website may take some time to load on the first visit
+- Note: The website is currently not hosted!

 ### Motivation